PhotoNews

 With its acquisition of a major regional competitor, Mansour Al Mosaid adds to the large-scale engineering and construction capability comparable to its own and, as well, NPCC’s accounts and projects to its business base, arguably improving its market position, both factors – one would suspect – contributing to its high bid.

-The NPCC transaction will formally conclude after the government receives payment, other ‘conditions precedent’ are met, and finally, announcement of the transaction is published in The Gazette of Pakistan.
+The NPCC transaction will formally conclude after the government receives payment, other ‘conditions precedent’ are met, and finally, the transaction announcement is published in The Gazette of Pakistan.
 PC estimates that, when concluded, the NPCC transaction will add $24.5 million to Pakistan’s foreign exchange reserves.
 Mansour Al Mosaid, of course, remains liable for tax on revenues earned in Pakistan.

-Why privatisation is the right step ahead
+Why privatization is the right step ahead

-Not all future transactions will be, nor can they be as successful as NPCC, but this should not deter Pakistan from continuing to divest stakes in state-owned enterprises — whether loss-making, marginal, or even profit-making like NPCC.
+Not all future transactions will be, nor can they be, as successful as NPCC, but this should not deter Pakistan from continuing to divest stakes in state-owned enterprises — whether loss-making, marginal, or even profit-making like NPCC.

 Why profit-making entities

-Share this Article
+Share This Article

 Facebook Twitter Pinterest Whatsapp Whatsapp LinkedIn Email Copy Link Print